 Yeon Jin (Grace) Lee is a Korean American filmmaker and a second-year graduate student studying film and TV production at the USC School of Cinematic Arts.
 Born in South Korea, she immigrated to the United States with her parents and her younger brother at the age of twelve.

-After spending a high school summer in Cambridge, Massachusetts as part of the MIT Women’s Technology Program, Yeon Jin entered UC Berkeley as an electrical engineering and computer science major.
-She did her undergraduate research at the Berkeley Graphics Lab, and co-authored a finite-element method based simulation paper that was accepted to SIGGRAPH 2012.
+After spending a high school summer in Cambridge, Massachusetts as part of the MIT Women’s Technology Program, Ms. Lee entered UC Berkeley as an electrical engineering and computer science major.
+She did her undergraduate research at the Berkeley Graphics Lab during which she co-authored a finite-element method based simulation paper that was accepted to SIGGRAPH 2012.

 In summer 2011, she joined Pixar Animation Studios as a computer graphics research and technical director intern.
 Her internship was sponsored by the Academy of Motion Pictures and Sciences Sci Tech Council.
 Through this organization she met many inspiring live-action filmmakers who influenced her decision to pursue live-action, narrative filmmaking.
 After graduation, Yeon Jin accepted a full-time computer scientist position at the Intelligent Robotics Group at NASA Ames Research Center.
 She left the position after five years to pursue an MFA degree in Film and TV production at the USC School of Cinematic Arts.